-Georgia is known for their succulent peaches, world famous golf, the metropolitan city of Atlanta, Jimmy Carter, and Savannah’s stately squares.
-What you might not know, is that the Barrier Islands start in the Peach state and are full of unspoiled beaches, maritime forests, live oak trees dripping with moss, and coastal delights.
+Georgia is known for its delicious peaches, world-famous golf, Atlanta’s metropolitan city, President Jimmy Carter, and Savannah’s stately squares.
+What you might not know is that the Barrier Islands start in The Peach State and are full of beaches, maritime forests, live oak trees dripping with moss, and coastal delights.
 St. Simons Island is the largest barrier island.

 The King and Prince’s aesthetically pleasing grounds offer two huge oceanfront pools (3 others throughout the property), children’s play area, Royal Treatment Cottage for massage services, and plenty of spots for relaxing and lapping up the scenery.
 Rooms include complimentary Wi-Fi, parking, and no resort fees are required.
-King and Prince is also a member of the Historic Hotels of America.
+The King and Prince Resort is also a member of the Historic Hotels of America.

 ECHO, a Southern contemporary oceanfront eatery and bar, is the King and Prince’s onsite restaurant.
-Chef James Flack and his culinary team serve a foodie friendly menu that is sure to please.
+Chef James Flack and his culinary team serve a foodie-friendly menu that is sure to please.
 Grab a craft beer sampling from the rotating beers on tap while you munch on Truffle Fries.
 Handcrafted cocktails and over 40 wines (served by the glass) are also good choices.

 More King and Prince Resort Offerings

-If you are not a golfer, perhaps an invigorating game of tennis played on Rubico clay tennis courts or renting a bicycle from nearby Ocean Motion is more your speed.
+If you are not a golfer, perhaps an invigorating tennis game played on Rubico clay tennis courts or renting a bicycle from nearby Ocean Motion is more your speed.
 There are 21 miles of bike paths to keep you busy.
-The King and Prince Resort is also a wonderful place for banquets, meetings, and corporate events.
+The King and Prince Resort is also an excellent place for banquets, meetings, and corporate events.

-Things To Do at St. Simons Island
+Things to See at St. Simons Island

 The charming community of St. Simons Island puts you under her spell.
 Maybe that is why Travel + Leisure has named it America’s Most Romantic Town and America’s Favorite Beach Town in the past.
 Come for a vacation and leave enchanted!

-A special thanks to Leigh Cort Publicity and the King and Prince for the hospitality, meals, and having me.
+Special thanks to Leigh Cort Publicity and the King and Prince for the hospitality, meals, and having me.
 I did not receive any other form of compensation for this post.
 As with all posts on this site, all opinions and conclusions are 100% my own and unbiased.